ifm/documentation/GeneralDoc/docker.md

 Another way of seeing all running container is `docker ps`.

-## Auto start the service/container after an reboot of the VPU
+## Auto start the service/container after a reboot of the VPU

 To restart the container automatically, `enable` the service: